WisconsinAIVision/ViP-LLaVA/README.md

 ## Acknowledgement

-- [Vicuna](https://github.com/lm-sys/FastChat): the langauge model we built upon, and our base model Vicuna-13B that has the amazing language capabilities!
+- [Vicuna](https://github.com/lm-sys/FastChat): the language model we built upon, and our base model Vicuna-13B that has the amazing language capabilities!

-- [LLaVa](https://llava-vl.github.io/): the codebase we built upon, which has amazing multimodal abalities!
+- [LLaVa](https://llava-vl.github.io/): the codebase we built upon, which has amazing multimodal abilities!